PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 18:12:30
+Last updated: 2024-04-02 18:13:03
-Random Quote: The fall of dropping water wears away the Stone. - Lucretius
+Random Quote: If you aren't going all the way, why go at all? - Joe Namath